DOJ says citizenship question being dropped from 2020 Census: NY attorney general's office

 "We won," Jacobson wrote.

+In a statement to Fox News, Commerce Secretary Wilbur Ross tied the decision to the Supreme Court's ruling.

+“I respect the Supreme Court but strongly disagree with its ruling regarding my decision to reinstate a citizenship question on the 2020 Census," Ross said.
+"The Census Bureau has started the process of printing the decennial questionnaires without the question.
+My focus, and that of the Bureau and the entire Department is to conduct a complete and accurate census.”

-House Oversight Committee Chairman Elijah Cummings, D-Md., issued a less-than-celebratory statement calling for answers, even as he praised the decision to scrap the citizenship question.
+For his part, House Oversight Committee Chairman Elijah Cummings, D-Md., issued a less-than-celebratory statement calling for answers, even as he praised the decision to scrap the citizenship question.

-“I am encouraged that Administration officials dropped President Trump’s unconstitutional plan to postpone the Census just because he lost the Supreme Court case," Cummings said.
-"The Trump Administration put our country through more than a year of wasted time and squandered resources—all in the service of an illegal attempt to add a discriminatory question based on a pretext.
-Now they need to direct all their attention to the nuts and bolts of putting on the Census next year.
-The Census Bureau has a responsibility under the Constitution to get an accurate count."
+"I am encouraged that Administration officials dropped President Trump’s unconstitutional plan to postpone the Census just because he lost the Supreme Court case," Cummings said.
+"The Trump Administration put our country through more than a year of wasted time and squandered resources—all in the service of an illegal attempt to add a discriminatory question based on a pretext."

 Cummings continued: "The Attorney General and the Secretary of Commerce must now turn over all of the documents our Committee has subpoenaed on a bipartisan basis."

-The White House didn't immediately comment on the decision.
-Spokespeople for the U.S. Census Bureau have not responded to emails or phone calls seeking comment.
+Senate Minority Leader Chuck Schumer, D-N.Y, added, "The exclusion of the citizenship question from the census is a victory for our democracy and for fair representation of all communities in this country."

-President Trump had tweeted that he had asked lawyers if the count can be delayed until the Supreme Court can reevaluate the matter, based on additonal evidence supporting the administration's justifications for adding the citizenship question.
+President Trump had tweeted that he had asked lawyers if the count can be delayed until the Supreme Court can reevaluate the matter, based on additional evidence supporting the administration's justifications for adding the citizenship question.

-The Supreme Court, in its ruling last week, did not prohibit a citizenship question out of hand, but dismissed the administration's provided rationale.
-The court suggested it would be open to different arguments from the White House.
+The Supreme Court, in its ruling last week, did not prohibit a citizenship question out of hand but dismissed the administration's provided rationale as insufficient.

+However, Kristen Clarke, president and executive director of the Lawyers’ Committee for Civil Rights Under Law, told Fox News on Tuesday that the Supreme Court was unlikely to change its mind.
+Clarke's team successfully challenged the Trump administration on the use of the citizenship question in federal court in California, and was one of several groups to bring such lawsuits.

+“The Supreme Court’s ruling left little opportunity for the administration to cure the defects with its decision to add a citizenship question and, most importantly, they were simply out of time given the impending deadline for printing forms," Clarke said.

-But experts responded that any delay could gum up the U.S. Census Bureau's finely calibrated timetable for the 10-year count.
+Experts agreed that any delay could gum up the U.S. Census Bureau's finely calibrated timetable for the 10-year count.
 Monday was the deadline to start printing the 600 million documents that will be mailed to 130 million households for next April's census count.

 CAL THOMAS: CENSORING THE CENSUS IS ABOUT POLITICS, NOT THE LAW